LinkedIn post ideas

 What should I post on LinkedIn?

 The best LinkedIn content sits at the intersection of your expertise and your audience's needs.
-Rather than posting random thoughts, define 3 to 5 content pillars and rotate between them.
-Amelia generates ideas grounded in your specific pillars, so every post reinforces your professional positioning.
+Rather than posting random thoughts, define 3 to 5 topics and rotate between them.
+Amelia generates ideas grounded in your specific topics, so every post reinforces your professional positioning.

 What are the best LinkedIn content ideas for 2026?